Mihawk1891/CabCoPilot/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 ```
-   - Added context for design decisions (FSM explanation)

-This improved README provides a much clearer, more professional presentation of your project while maintaining all the essential information from the original version.